hampen2929/pyvino/INSTALL.md

 ### jupyter
-if you want to use jupyter notebook with conda env, please refer below.
+if you use jupyter notebook with conda env, please refer below.

 if not, please skip.